-where $postECA{my}$ is an indicator equal to one after the ECA policy came into effect in August 2012, τ{ry} are region-by-year fixed effects (i.e., Gulf Coast 2008, Gulf Coast 2009, ...
-Gulf Coast 2016), α{is} are county-by-season fixed effects (i.e., Marin County Spring, Marin County Summer, ...), and X{imy} are additional controls for county-month-year weather and unemployment rate.
+where $postECA{my}$ is an indicator equal to one after the ECA policy came into effect in August 2012, $\tau{ry}$ are region-by-year fixed effects (i.e., Gulf Coast 2008, Gulf Coast 2009, ...
+Gulf Coast 2016), $\alpha{is}$ are county-by-season fixed effects (i.e., Marin County Spring, Marin County Summer, ...), and $X{imy}$ are additional controls for county-month-year weather and unemployment rate.
 In the baseline estimation of (1), county-month-year observations are weighted by the number of conceptions in county i in year-month ym.
 For mortality outcomes, we weight observations by age-specific county population.
 When estimating (1) with infant health outcomes, mother-child covariates are included and weather controls are included by trimester.
-For example, X{imy} includes the max temperature in the first trimester, second trimester, and third trimester for conceptions in each year, month, and county.
+For example, $X{imy}$ includes the max temperature in the first trimester, second trimester, and third trimester for conceptions in each year, month, and county.
 Robust standard errors are clustered by county.
+Although each county centroid is within a unique CMAQ grid cell, we repeat the main results with standard errors clustered at the state level to address potential dependence.